-We can understand patient in the sense of patience and the root of the word from old French pacient and directly from Latin patientem "bearing, supporting, suffering, enduring, permitting".
+We understand patient in the sense of patience and the root of the word from old French pacient and directly from Latin patientem "bearing, supporting, suffering, enduring, permitting".

-Contemplative Psychotherapy arose out of a dialogue between the Tibetan Buddhist Master Chogyam Trungpa Rinpoche and Western psychoanalysts, psychologists and psychiatrists.
+Contemplative Psychotherapy combines Buddhist theory & practise with Western Psychotherapy.
+It arose out of a dialogue between the Tibetan Buddhist Master Chogyam Trungpa Rinpoche and Western psychoanalysts, psychologists and psychiatrists.